 Let’s dig in.
-For the record, I use the following words interchangeably: online, virtual, zoom, skype, teams (meaning Microsoft teams, the software, not IEP team).
+For the record, I use the following words interchangeably: online, virtual, zoom, skype, and teams (meaning Microsoft teams, the software, not an IEP team).

 (f) Alternative means of meeting participation

 Well, maybe.
-You have to file this under “Is this the hill I’m going to die on?”
-Because neither side has something to point to and say “I win.”
+You should file this under “Is this the hill I’m going to die on?”
+Because neither side has something to point to and say, “I win.”

 So, it becomes a dispute, which then goes to dispute resolution.
-This scenario may change a bit, if you (the parent) has a hearing or vision disorder of some kind, and you cannot effectively participate on Zoom.
+This scenario may change a bit if you (the parent) have a hearing or vision disorder and cannot effectively participate on Zoom.

 I am not aware of any case law that works for or against parents when it comes to online or phone IEP meetings.
 What I mean by that is this.
 I do not know if a school can force you to attend a virtual meeting if you are uncomfortable doing one.
 Nor do I know if you can force an in-person meeting if you want one.

-Given the past 2+ years, trying to demonstrate that Zoom will not allow for meaningful participation will be an uphill battle.
+Given the past 2+ years, demonstrating that Zoom will not allow meaningful participation in the IEP process will be an uphill battle.

 Doctors now regularly see patients online.
-The courts system, the prison systems–they both now are regularly hearing from defendants, witnesses, etc. via Zoom or Skype.
-Psychologists, IEE evaluators, job interviews, parties and happy hours…so much of it takes place online now.
+The court system, and the prison systems–both now are regularly hearing from defendants, witnesses, etc., via Zoom or Skype.
+Psychologists, IEE evaluators, job interviews, parties, and happy hours…so much of it takes place online now.

 For me, not the hill I’m going to die on.
 If you choose to pursue this, please take all of this into consideration as you prepare to ask the district.